South Dakota Disabled Veteran Benefits

 - Totally disabled veteran exemption — up to $200,000 of value.
 If the VA rates you permanently and totally (P&T) disabled from a service-connected disability, up to $200,000 of the full-and-true (assessed) value of your owner-occupied dwelling is exempt.
 If your house is worth $200,000 or less, that is effectively a full exemption; above that, you pay tax only on the value over $200,000.
 The exemption continues until you sell, stop occupying it, or the use changes; your VA documentation is kept confidential.
 File by November 1 with your county Director of Equalization.
 Form: PT-46C — Disabled Veteran Property Tax Exemption.

-- Surviving-spouse exemption — up to $150,000 of value.
-An unremarried surviving spouse who owns and occupies the dwelling can exempt up to $150,000 of assessed value if either (a) the veteran was rated P&T disabled from a service-connected disability, or (b) the veteran's death was service-connected and the spouse receives VA Dependency and Indemnity Compensation (DIC).
+- Surviving-spouse exemption — up to $200,000 of value.
+An unremarried surviving spouse who owns and occupies the dwelling can exempt up to $200,000 of assessed value if either (a) the veteran was rated P&T disabled from a service-connected disability, or (b) the veteran's death was service-connected and the spouse receives VA Dependency and Indemnity Compensation (DIC).
+This figure moved in step with the veteran's own exemption (both were raised to $200,000 by a 2024 law) — some SD Veterans Affairs consumer pages still show the older $150,000 figure, so confirm the current amount with your county if you see a discrepancy.
 It ends on remarriage, sale, moving out, or change of use.
 File by November 1 on the same PT-46C form with your county.

 - Paraplegic property-tax REDUCTION (income-based).
 Separate from the full exemption above: a paraplegic (or person with loss/loss of use of both lower extremities, or the unremarried surviving spouse) whose home is designed for wheelchair use can get taxes reduced on a graduated scale based on income (income and occupancy limits apply).
-This one goes through the county auditor with an April 1 deadline.
+This one goes through the county Treasurer with an April 1 deadline.
+The reduction is on a graduated scale tied to your household income — SD DOR's own 2025 figures give a sense of scale: roughly under $20,192 for a single-member household or under $24,679 for a multi-member household (these limits are indexed and typically rise slightly each year, so confirm the current-year figures with the Treasurer).
+This condition is not required to be service-connected.
 Form: PT-46B — Paraplegic Property Tax Reduction.

 - Get your VA paperwork: your VA rating decision / award letter showing P&T status, or documentation of the qualifying limb loss, plus (for the surviving-spouse route) proof of DIC if you are using the service-connected-death path.